 Shoot me a message on Fishbrain or Instagram @lukeovgard if you care to share.
 If not, it’s all good.

 11. Back, back, back it up.
 You can export your map as an .xlsx or .pdf file and save it somewhere safe.
 Rather, you should export your map as an .xlsx or .pdf file.

 Other Cartography Tips

 – Time is precious.
 As soon as possible, write down the pin.
-Put it on a Post-It, write it on a Note in your phone, or repeat it out loud repeatedly like a crazy person until you can add it to your map.
+Put it on a Post-It, write it on a Note in your phone, or say it out loud repeatedly like a crazy person until you can add it to your map.
 There’s already enough forgotten treasures lost to time.
-Don’t let your be one of them.
+Don’t let your hot new fishing spot be one of them.

 – When you go fishing, use the Notes app on your phone to record places.
 The data points were easy enough to track on my iPhone.
 I open the Maps app, click on the blue, slowly-pulsating dot marking my current location and then watch the coordinates slide up from the bottom of the screen.
 Copy and paste them to a Note.
 For you Android people, God bless.